aldhi88/11-veripro/README.md

 # Veripro - Vendor Billing Management System

-**Veripro** is a billing management system developed for **Telkom Akses Medan**, designed to streamline collaboration between vendors and Telkom Akses in the submission, revision, and approval process of billing documents in a transparent and structured manner.
+**Veripro** is a billing management system developed for one of **Telecomunication Company in Medan**, designed to streamline collaboration between vendors and Telkom Akses in the submission, revision, and approval process of billing documents in a transparent and structured manner.

 ## 🚀 Key Features